I broke my shoelaces! ... But it’s no problem, I know how to make new ones and I’ll show you 3 methods!

 8. Roll the ends of the shoelace onto themselves so that the shoelace forms a "little roll" that can be inserted into the shoelace tip

-Here is the first method, quite simple to do and which allows you to "pimp" your sneakers at a low cost!
+Here is the first method, quite simple to do and which allows you to "pimp" your sneakers at low cost!

-For my sneakers, I chose a bag of golden tips from the shop which contains the materials to make 3 pairs of laces.
+For my sneakers, I chose a bag of gold tips from the shop which contains the materials to make 3 pairs of laces.
 They also come in silver and gunmetal to match your sewing projects.

-2. The "sewn/turned" laces
+2. The "sewn/turned" laces.

 The first two steps are the same as for the first method.

-1. Measure the laces to be replaced
+1. Measure the laces to be replaced.

-2. Cut the rectangles
+2. Cut the rectangles.

 3 Fold the rectangles lengthwise, right sides together; I recommend pressing the fold for more precision.